Computer glitches disrupt classes as schools return online

 The online learning platform Blackboard, which provides technology for 70 of the nation’s 100 biggest districts and serves more than 20 million U.S. students from kindergarten through 12th grade, reported that websites were failing to load or were loading slowly, and users were unable to register on the first day of school.

-Three of Texas’ largest school districts — Houston, Dallas and Fort Worth — were hit with technical problems, as were school systems in places such as Idaho and Kansas.
-A ransomware attack forced schools in Hartford, Connecticut, to postpone Tuesday’s start of online and in-person classes.
+Three of Texas’ largest districts — Houston, Dallas and Fort Worth — were hit with technical problems, as were school systems in places such as Idaho and Kansas.
+A ransomware attack forced schools in Hartford, Connecticut, to postpone Tuesday’s start of virtual and in-person classes.

 Elsewhere around the country, Seattle’s system crashed last week.
 An online learning program used in Alabama and other places recently went down.
 And North Carolina’s platform crashed on the first day of classes last month.